Housebuilders hamper Britain's FTSE

 By Kit Rees

-LONDON, April 15 (Reuters) - British shares retreated on Friday as concerns about a possible British exit from the European Union and stagnation at the top-end of the housing market put pressure on housebuilding companies.
+LONDON, April 15 (Reuters) - British shares retreated on Friday as concerns about a possible Brexit and stagnation at the top-end of the market put pressure on housebuilding companies.

 The Thomson Reuters UK Homebuilding index dropped 2.3 percent, hitting an 11-month low.

-Investors cited concerns around a June referendum, which will decide if Britain will stay in the European Union, and worries about a slowdown in the luxury sector.
+Investors cited concerns around a June referendum on whether Britain should stay in the European Union and worries about a slowdown in the luxury sector.

 “It’s (a) fear of the UK being not the place to invest or ... less competitive outside of the eurozone,” he added.